-John has extensive patent litigation, prosecution, and counseling experience.
+John has over 15 years of patent litigation, prosecution, and counseling experience.
 He has litigated on behalf of both patent owners and accused infringers, and before launching IP Advanced®, was Senior Litigation Counsel at a leading patent monetization company.
 John also spent ten years as an intellectual property attorney at the international law firms of White & Case and Greenberg Traurig.

 John’s legal expertise covers many aspects of patent law.
 As a patent litigator, he has considerable experience before federal courts and the International Trade Commission, representing Fortune 500 high-tech, financial, and healthcare companies in matters involving Internet and mobile applications, operating systems, network communication protocols, relational databases, e-commerce and SSL/TLS encryption, real-time multimedia streaming, personal navigation devices, and medical instruments.
 As a patent prosecutor, John has worked with inventors to procure patents in the fields of satellite technology and automated manufacturing processes.
 In addition, he has performed due diligence analyses of patent portfolios in advance of product launches and acquisitions to assess market exclusivity, freedom to operate, and patent validity.